How to Get Daily Fintech News as a Product Manager — Regulation, Rivals and Rounds in One Email

 - Can my whole product squad get it?

 - Yes.
 A template can have multiple recipients, so the squad reads the same brief before standup.
-You pick the delivery time and weekdays too — daily for you, or a Monday-only edition if the team prefers a weekly pulse.
+Extra readers, the delivery time and the weekdays are all set afterwards, in your template's settings — daily for you, or a Monday-only edition if the team prefers a weekly pulse.

 Your inbox, your editor